-15% off your first order*.

 -15% off your first order

-enter your email to receive the code
+enter your email address to receive the code

-Wednesday, 17 April, 2019
+Wednesday, April 17, 2019

-How to detect stress in a horse?
+How can you detect stress in a horse?

 This method represents a number of constraints (availability, sending the analysis, response time, etc.).
 The cost is such that it is obviously not possible to undertake it on a regular basis.